 And it’s the “ultimate performance outcome” and the ability to measure it in hard dollars that should be driving our hysteria as opposed to application of labels and tools and techniques in the hunt for effectively transferred knowledge.
 Not knocking the latter, just saying it is “A” means…of several means…to that ultimate end of sustained performance.
 We cannot allow ourselves to get trampled in the scrum over this tree or that tree when it’s the health of the forest at stake.
 We cannot overlook driving performance in our quest for knowledge transfer.

 Too many very smart learning pros never know what the end performance outcome should be.
 They focus instead of the learning process and building the learning solution to meet learning objectives.
 I saw evidence of that yesterday when reading two so-called “performance objectives”.
-The first one start with the word “Understand…” the second objective started with “Recognize”; neither can be measured.
+The first one started with the word “Understand…” the second objective started with “Recognize”; neither can be measured.
 Both are covert.

 Give me “overt” observable performance objectives like “Dig a freaking hole…three feet square and three feet deep!”
 That’s overt.
 It’s measurable.
 It demonstrates performance proficiency.
 It’s about performance.
 Period!
 If we’re not driving or enabling performance, we are wasting somebody’s precious resources.